xwedea/xwedea/README.md

-- 👋 Hi, I’m @xwedea
+- 👋 Hi, I’m Jiyan
-- 👀 I’m interested in Deep Learning and Web Development
+- 👀 This summer, I am doing research on Load Balancing Optimization on Edge Clouds
-- 🌱 I’m currently learning Natural Language Processing with Tensorflow
+- 🌱 Currently learning Unreal Engine, and developing 3D games with C++
-- 📫 How to reach me mecitjiyan@gmail.com
+- 📫 Send me an email: mecitjiyan@gmail.com
-- </>

 <!-- - 💞️ I’m looking to collaborate on ... -->

 <!---